-- Community Resources for Economic
+- Community Resources for Economic Development (Permitting, training, etc.)

-Development

 - Home-Grown Cannabis regulations

 - Employment in the Marijuana Industry

 - Open Forum

 - Next steps

-Mentorship and Counseling - Seminar participants will be offered free, ongoing access to a web-based, "help-desk" facility that provides access to the knowledge and experience of professional industry consultants with expertise in Business Development, Marijuana Llcensing, Federal and State law, and Federal and State accounting.
+Mentorship and Counseling - Seminar participants will be offered free, ongoing access to a web-based, "help-desk" facility that provides access to the knowledge and experience of professional industry consultants with expertise in Business Development, local and state Marijuana Licensing, Federal and State law, and Federal and State accounting.
 This post-seminar mentorship and counseling facility will assist and guide PTG participants by providing the following: